vippsas/vipps-epayment-api/getting-started.md

 END_METADATA -->

-# Getting Started with the Vipps Merchant Payments API
+# Getting Started with the Vipps ePayment API

 ## Before you begin

-This document covers the quick steps for getting started with the Vipps Merchant Payments API.
+This document covers the quick steps for getting started with the Vipps ePayment API.
 You must have already signed up as a organisation with Vipps and have your test credentials from the merchant portal, as described in the
 [Vipps Getting Started guide](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started).